 Wisconsin Month-to-Month Lease Agreement

-A Wisconsin month-to-month rental agreement is a legal document that establishes the terms and conditions for a tenancy that operates on a monthly basis.
-This type of agreement remains in effect until either the landlord or tenant provides a termination notice at least 28 days in advance of their desired end date.
+A Wisconsin month-to-month lease agreement creates a legal document that establishes terms and conditions for tenancy operating on monthly bases.
+This Wisconsin month-to-month lease agreement remains in effect until either landlords or tenants provide termination notice at least 28 days in advance.
+Additionally, these rental arrangements offer flexibility for both parties in housing relationships.

 Wisconsin Month-to-Month Lease Agreement